 Batching is a productivity and time management hack that is designed to maximize concentration and decrease distraction.
 As a result, it increases your productivity, creativity, and mental sharpness, while decreasing the fatigue, procrastination, and stress that comes with creating content.
 For this particular post, let's call that content BOOKS.

 There are lots of ways to batch, but the one that I use exclusively is the Pomodoro Technique.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 There are lots of free tools to get you started.
-I use an app called Focus Keeper but this free desktop version is good, too.
+I use an app called Focus Keeper.
 It’s free on iTunes.
 After spending some time deciding what I want to work on and choosing one of my meditation apps, I get to work!

 How batching helped me plot like a bawse.

-Okay, now that I’ve explained batching and how I use it for productivity and time management, here’s how I applied it to my process to make plotting and planning more efficient, and dare I say, fun!
+Okay now that I’ve explained batching and how I use it for productive and time management, here’s how I applied it to my process to make plotting and planning more efficient, and dare I say, fun!

-Back in October, I published a The Basic Character Creation Workbook.
-This is a stripped down version of my character creation process, which because I was simply laying the groundwork for novels that I want to write in the future, is a great baseline.
+Back in October I published a The Basic Character Creation Workbook.
+This is a stripped down version of my character creation process, which because I was simply laying the ground work for novels that I want to write in the future, is a great baseline.
 I’m the sort of writer who’s plotting and planning process lives in character development.
-If I get hung up somewhere in my book, I can almost guarantee that it’s because of something I don’t know about my characters.
+If I get hung up somewhere in my book, I can almost guarantee that it’s because it’s because of something I don’t know about my characters.
 Shit gets real sketch if I skip or skimp on this part of the process.
 It hurts when I do that so I don’t do that.

 Also in the month of October (aka Preptober) I did a blog series called 11 Days & 11 Ways to Plot Your Novel.
 I’ve always known there were different ways to plot a novel, but researching all of the different ways was very eye-opening and informative.
 It also encouraged me to fully incorporate Romancing The Beat, a plotting process that I’ve been implementing in small doses but never making a full commitment.